To my readers......

 Igor's Adventure - Part 3 p5

-With the creature sitting on his shoulders, Igor finds he forced to obey it's commands.
+With the creature sitting on his shoulders, Igor finds he is forced to obey it's commands.

 It directs him to descend into the dungeons.

 This imagery seems to draw on very ancient roots and symbolism.
-It visualises the idea of 'the devil on my shoulder' but for the life of me I can't think of a literary example though it feels like there ought to be one in the Arabian Nights, Lord of the rings (Gollum?) or John Bunyan even.
-I'm sure it's popped up before in this blog but can't find it.
+It visualises the idea of 'the devil on my shoulder'.
+The theme has popped up before in this blog where I link it to Japanese mythology.
+I can't think of a western, literary example though it feels like there ought to be one in the Arabian Nights, Lord of the rings (Gollum?) or John Bunyan even.

 Igor's Adventure - Part 4 p41